 Web design projects can take anywhere between 6 and 12 weeks.
 It really depends on their complexity.

-If you’re looking at a brochure web design, that simply showcases your business, you’ll be down nearer the 6 week mark.
+If you’re looking for a brochure web design that simply showcases your business, you’ll be down nearer the 6 week mark.

 However, if you’re looking for a new ecommerce website solution, you’ll need to carve out a good quarter of a year (if not more) to get things in place.

 Timescales should really be put in place by you design agency when you decide to move forward.

 One thing I always ask our new clients is:

 “Is there an event/product launch/something else we can work towards with the project?”

 And that always immediately helps get some initial website launch plans in place.